Mark Wassouf

 Mark is a leading barrister practising in commercial litigation, international commercial and investment treaty arbitration, and public international law.
 He has substantial experience of both court and arbitration advocacy and accepts appointments as arbitrator.

-Mark is also a seasoned arbitration practitioner.
-He is regularly instructed as lead or junior counsel in commercial and investment treaty arbitrations conducted under the leading institutional rules, including the ICSID, ICC, LCIA, UNCITRAL, DIAC and SIAC rules.
+Mark is also recognised for his expertise in public international law and arbitration, having been nominated for Legal500 Public International Law junior of the year 2024.
+He is regularly instructed on commercial and investment treaty arbitrations conducted under the leading institutional rules, including the ICSID, ICC, LCIA, UNCITRAL, DIAC and SIAC rules.
 In particular, Mark has acted as counsel in over a dozen investment treaty arbitrations (with substantial experience acting, and securing victories, for both states and investors) and has been repeatedly identified by the directories as “one of the go to juniors in the field of international investment arbitration” in recent years.

 Mark has worked on cases and projects involving a wide range of jurisdictions.
-He has particular experience working on cases with a Middle Eastern element and is recognised in Chambers & Partners 2023 as “an excellent Arabic speaker” with “a strong advantage in instructions emanating from the Middle East.”
-He is also recognised by the Legal 500 specifically for commercial disputes work in the Middle East, where he is described as offering “clear-sighted legal analysis, which is focused on the client’s commercial objectives”.
+He has particular experience working on cases with a Middle Eastern element and is recognised as “an excellent Arabic speaker” with “a strong advantage in instructions emanating from the Middle East.”
+He has also been recognised by the Legal 500 for a number of years specifically for commercial disputes work in the Middle East, where he is described as offering “clear-sighted legal analysis, which is focused on the client’s commercial objectives”.

 Further information about Mark’s practice and recent experience is set out under the tabs below.